paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-106-pool-and-spa-safety.md

   (C) to defray administrative costs associated with such training and education programs.

-**(e) Authorization of appropriations** There are authorized to be appropriated to the Commission for each of fiscal years 2009 and 2010 $2,000,000 to carry out this section, such sums to remain available until expended.
-Any amounts appropriated pursuant to this subsection that remain unexpended and unobligated at the end of fiscal year 2012 shall be retained by the Commission and credited to the appropriations account that funds enforcement of the Consumer Product Safety Act [[15 U.S.C.
+**(e) Authorization of appropriations** There is authorized to be appropriated to the Commission such sums as may be necessary to carry out this section through fiscal year 2016.
+Any amounts appropriated pursuant to this subsection that remain unexpended and unobligated at the end of fiscal year 2016 shall be retained by the Commission and credited to the appropriations account that funds enforcement of the Consumer Product Safety Act [[15 U.S.C.
 2051](./chapter-047-consumer-product-safety.md#section-2051) et seq.].

 ### Statutory Notes